dome9/cloud-bots-azure/README.md

         while).
 Run the following command, replacing ${functionAppName}
-        with the Function App name that was given in the previous step (5 (v)): `func azure functionapp publish ${functionAppName}`
+        with the Function App name that was given in the previous step (5 (v)): `func azure functionapp publish ${functionAppName}` Save *invoke URL* which will appear after the successful execution of this command.
+        This URL will be used as http endpoint in Dome9 remediation configuration.

     5. In the Azure portal, navigate to the Function App and then to *Configuration*.